pierce403/HACKBOAT/README.md

 # Hackboat 2025

-This is the website for Hackboat 2025 - an infosec unconference on the high seas.
-Join us for a one-day pirate-themed infosec unconference on a boat in Portland, OR on June 6th, 2025.
+This is the website for Hackboat 2025 - the unconference that floats.
+Join us for a one-day infosec unconference on a boat in Portland, OR on June 6th, 2025.

 ## Prerequisites